Skip to content

 Reconstruction Metrics

-swclib provides four complementary metrics for comparing a predicted neuron reconstruction against a gold standard.
+swclib provides five complementary metrics for comparing a predicted neuron reconstruction against a gold standard.
 All metrics share the same interface:

 result = metric.run(gold_swc_path, pred_swc_path)